Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Is The Sunrise Worth It?

 Yes.
-We almost didn’t bother as we’re really not morning people.
-But a little voice in my head said that we’ll maybe only get one chance to see the sunrise over Angkor Wat and perhaps we should make the effort.
+We almost didn’t bother as we’re not morning people.
+But a little voice in my head reminded me that we’ll maybe only get one chance to do this.

 Was it worth waiting for the sunrise?
 Oh yes.
 We watched the sky turn from inky blue to pink to a warm apricot.
 And we got to explore the temples in the cool of the early morning before the late-comers arrived.